Architects & Designers

 His work and his functionally idealistic thinking has garnered him an array of honors, including The Wall Street Journal’s Innovator of the Year Award, the Danish Crown Prince’s Culture Prize in 2011 and a place on TIME Magazine’s 100 Most Influential People in the World roster.

-Ingels’ visionary point of view will be on full display at HFZ’s The Eleventh.
+Ingels’ visionary point of view will be on full display at HFZ’s The XI.
 The torqued towers are not only notable for their design, bold height and inclusion of a Six Senses Hotel, but for the project’s collaboration on an open-air pedestrian promenade.
 This impactful public-private project is to be created in collaboration with Friends of the High Line.
-With its positive impact on the street ecosystem, it is destined to become a living landmark of the future upon its projected completion in 2019.
+With its positive impact on the street ecosystem, it is destined to become a living landmark of the future upon its completion.

 With an aesthetic that is aware of the past, but firmly fixed on the future, David Chipperfield’s sensibility deftly combines foresight with a sense of community, history and context.
 Working from the conviction that architecture has a moral duty to integrate into and positively impact its landscape has made him a thought leader in modern design throughout Europe and Asia.
 With a portfolio that includes public projects, private residences and numerous flagship luxury designer retail for Valentino in world capitals, Chipperfield’s intellectual and design acuity have been recognized by people and organizations as varied as the Venice Biennale and HRH Queen Elizabeth II.

 Since his involvement with The Bryant, Chipperfield has been selected to rebuild the southeast wing of the esteemed Metropolitan Museum of Art.
 Chipperfield’s unique ability to reinvigorate classic edifices is world renowned.
-In 2018, he will undertake the restoration of Venice’s Procuratie Vecchie.
+Additionally, he has been appointed to lead the restoration of Venice’s Procuratie Vecchie.
 This Piazza San Marco edifice, which has been closed to the public for five centuries, will be restored, reinvigorated and transformed into a public art space under his auspices.

 As the interior designer of One57, Harvard trained Thomas Juul-Hansen was pivotal in establishing 57th street as a modern luxury thoroughfare in the city.